Dkowald/kwld.FluxorAnalyser/src/kwld.FluxorAnalyser.Package/Readme.md

-A C# analyser for use with [Fluxor](https://github.com/mrpmorris/Fluxor)
+﻿A C# analyser for use with [Fluxor](https://github.com/mrpmorris/Fluxor)

-Usage:
-Install the analyser package
+Includes:
+- Check method signatures for Effects
+- Check method signatures for Reducers
+- Check Blazor component inherits Fluxor base.
+- Check FeatureStateAttribute used.
+- Other

 See [wiki](https://github.com/Dkowald/kwld.FluxorAnalyser/wiki)